Best Home Mortgage Loans in Singapore 2024

 According to our research, about 80% of home loan shopping decision process is dependent on the interest rate, which is logical because interest rates account for the vast majority of a home loan’s cost.
 Not only that, the credit criteria that banks use to approve a home loan application are nearly identical, thereby eliminating your credit score as a significant factor that influences your decision of choosing one bank over another.

 Besides interest rates, home loans can be compared based on flexibility in terms of allowing you to refinance at your convenience.
-According to our research, most Singaporeans refinance their mortgage every 2 to 4 years, likely due to the fact that interest rates declined in recent years and people were eager to obtain better rates.
+According to our research, most Singaporeans refinance their mortgage every 2 to 4 years, likely due to the fact that interest rates were declining pre-pandemic and people were eager to obtain better rates.
 This means that you have to watch out for restrictions and fees like lock-in periods, legal fees, valuation fees and fire insurance premiums, which could eat into your savings in interest.

 For instance, consider a mortgage of S$500,000.
-You can save about S$1,400 annually by switching from an interest rate of 3% to 2.5%.
+You can save about S$3,312 annually in mortgage payments by switching from an interest rate of 4.5% to 3.5%.
 However, legal fees in Singapore can cost you about S$2,500, while valuation fees can be about S$500 to S$1,000.
 Some banks even charge you an additional fee if you refinance your loan during lock-in or interest-resetting periods.
 As these fees cannot be subsidised, looking for a home loan with as low an interest rate as possible will be ideal.

 Compare Home Loan Interest Rates Using Our Mortgage Calculator